If You Drink Soda, This Is What It Does to Your Body

 Even though your bones naturally become more brittle as you age, drinking soda can exacerbate this problem.
 Certain soft drinks make your bones weaker, according to a study published in The American Journal of Clinical Nutrition.
 The study found that women who drank cola and diet cola daily had lower bone density in their hips.
 Although the study didn't find a correlation between non-cola carbonated beverages and bone density, it did note a lower calcium-to-phosphorus ratio.
 So laying off the soda is important for staying strong in old age.

 You Risk Brain Damage

-Think just a couple sodas a week won’t do any harm?
+Think just a couple of sodas a week won't do any harm?
 Think again.
-People who drank two or more soft drinks a week had a significantly higher risk of developing pancreatic cancer compared to those who didn’t drink them, a study published in the journal Cancer Epidemiology, Biomarkers & Prevention found.
-Of the 60,524 participants, those who drank juice instead of soda didn’t carry the same risk of pancreatic cancer, even though juice also contains a lot of sugar.
+People who drank two or more soft drinks a week had a significantly higher risk of developing pancreatic cancer compared to those who didn't drink them, a study published in the journal Cancer Epidemiology, Biomarkers & Prevention found.
+Of the 60,524 participants, those who drank juice instead of soda didn't carry the same risk of pancreatic cancer, even though juice also contains a lot of sugar.
 Soda was found to be uniquely dangerous for the pancreas, which is one more reason to kick your pop habit for good.
-Take control of your health by also avoiding these 50 Unhealthiest Foods on the Planet.

 It's not terribly shocking that soda is connected with weight gain, but what is a novel finding is that sugar-sweetened beverages are actually the worst of the worst when it comes to their connection with weight gain.